chuchunf/leetcode-scala-3/src/main/scala/tree/tree.md

 # Tree
 A tree is an abstract data type representing a hierarchical structure, with a root node and subtrees of linked children nodes.
-- Given its hierarchical structure, it works naturally with recursion
+- Children nodes must be connected to exactly one parent, except for the root node, which has no parent.
+- These constraints mean there are no cycles or loops.
+- Each child can be treated like the root node of its own subtree => **recursion**

+Tree and linked list
-- It is like a 2d linked listed so share some similarities
+- It is like a 2d linked list so share some similarities
+- Given its hierarchical structure, it works naturally with **recursion**

+## Tips
-- A temp node could be used to hold a particular node while transformation
+- A **temp helper node** could be used to hold a particular node while transformation
+- A **helper function** to take two nodes and/or a container to store results
-- Instead of change the value of the node, pointing to another node works naturally with recursion
+- Instead of changing the value of the node, pointing to another node works naturally with recursion
-- A helper function to take two nodes and/or a container to store results

-common operation
+## Common travels operations
-- pre order => root, left then right
+- pre-order => root, left then right
 - in order => left, root then right
 - post order => left, right then root
-- line order => line by line horizontally (with a list cache of next level of nodes)
+- line order => line by line horizontally (with a list cache of the next level of nodes)
+- zig zag order

+## Other operations
+- invert binary tree

+## Common properties
+- is a balanced tree
+- is a symmetric tree
+- max depth
+- min depth

+## Construction of tree
+- Construct binary tree from in order and post order
+- Construct binary tree from pre order and in order

+## Type of trees
+1. Binary trees, which constrain the number of children for each parent to exactly two.
+2. Balanced trees, a binary tree in which the height of the left and right subtree of any node differ by not more than 1.
+3. Binary search trees, a binary tree in which the left subtree contains key values less than the root, while the right subtree contains key values greater than the root
+4. AVL trees, a self-balancing binary search tree

+## Related Algorithms
+1. Recursion
+2. Depth-first search
+3. Width-first search

 ### 144. Binary Tree Preorder Traversal
 ```scala